python-hacked/Chat-Board/README.md

 # Chat-Board
-TRhis is a Chat deshboard using django channels
+This is a Chat Board using django channels we can add user using django admin like createsuperuser and server start then add 127.0.0.1/chat url